 Knowing the local language, though undeniably helpful, isn’t essential either.
 Get creative and use body language like pointing at the food and shrugging your shoulders.
 Especially if you want to learn how to cook something, you may be able to have a kind soul demonstrate how to prepare a new dish without ever having spoken a word in each other's language.

-It’s amazing how many successful conversations don’t require a mutual language, and how much you can learn about a new culture by standing back and watching every day processes, like cooking, unfold.
+It’s amazing how many successful conversations don’t require a mutual language.
+Much you can learn about a new culture by standing back and watching everyday processes, like cooking, unfold.